-Our aim was to study the history, customs and culture of Aboriginal and Torres Strait Islander peoples, and to spread this knowledge amongst associates and friends, so that a better understanding and appreciation of First Nation peoples could grow amongst us, and in the wider community, leading to a shared sense of truth, fairness and justice.
+Their aim was to study the history, customs and culture of Aboriginal and Torres Strait Islander peoples, and to spread this knowledge amongst associates and friends, so that a better understanding and appreciation of First Nation peoples could grow amongst them, and in the wider community, leading to a shared sense of truth, fairness and justice.

-After completing the study kit, we invited older Aboriginal women as guest speakers, to tell their stories and to join us in a shared lunch.
+After completing the study kit, they invited older Aboriginal women as guest speakers, to tell their stories and to join them in a shared lunch.
 Some guest speakers were elders who had been stolen from their families as children, some were brought up on missions, and some were professional women who had overcome immense difficulties.

 In 1998 the ASC was honoured to receive an award from the NSW Council for Aboriginal Reconciliation, in recognition of its “creative involvement of women in Indigenous issues and events.”